lenzloesche/capstone-project/README.md

 - You can search for exercises and favorite them.
 - You can save your exercises in a calendar and you can see a animation of the running you have done.
 - You can search for food on the diet site with more information.
+- You can change the username.
+Your data is saved and can be accessed from everywhere.

 ---